ricardsoleaxa/gaad-hackathon-template/submission-guides/tools.md

 ### Visual Collaboration Boards
 [Design Thinking activities](./design-thinking-artifacts.md) make use of visual collaboration tools that allow teams to work together on virtual whiteboards with a variety of features for real-time interactions.

 Participants may use any tools of their choice as long as their resulting board is easily accessible by the judges.
-It is recommended that participants use the visual collaboration board tool offered by [Mural](https://www.mural.co).
+It is recommended that participants use the visual collaboration board tool offered by [Mural](./mural/mural-instructions.md) and refer to the [Mural FAQ](./mural/mural-faq.md).

 ### Use Case Story
 Successful hackathon participants will demonstrate their story-telling ability.
 This repository contains a structured document outline (using Markdown) to describe a solution to a problem or idea.
 It is recommended that participants familiarize themselves with the [sample use-case story template](../challenges/challenge1/usecase/story-template.md).
 After completing their [Design Thinking activities](./design-thinking-artifacts.md), participants can use their results to clearly articulate story-telling topics such as:

 * Business Challenge
 * Problem Domain Vernacular
 * Solution Assumptions
 * Problem Domain Persona

 Participants **should** consider extending their user story with a use case using UML sequence diagrams.
 Please refer to [UML Design Tools](#uml-design-tools) for assistance.